8xq/HackTheBoxEU-SolvedChallenges/HackTheBox invite/README.md

 As you can see below I suspected that it was a base64 string just by looking at it.
-I used a B64 online decoder to get the decoded value and this looked more like a "Token or Key" As this did not lead me to anywhere else I assumed this was the sign up key and it was :) https://www.base64decode.org/
+I used a B64 online decoder to get the decoded value and this looked more like a "Token or Key" As this did not lead me to anywhere else I assumed this was the sign up key and it was :)
+Codes appear to be valid for around 10-30 mins , so make sure you redeem them within that time frame <3 https://www.base64decode.org/
 ```
 ![Alt text](https://i.imgur.com/vNm72bp.png "Example")